Non-invasive treatment of critical limb ischemia. | Canada Hyperbarics Skip to main content

 What They Found

-The review identified various non-invasive treatment options for critical limb ischemia (CLI), a condition affecting an increasing patient population due to rising age and diabetes incidence.
+The review identified various non-invasive treatment options for critical limb ischaemia (CLI), a condition affecting an increasing patient population due to rising age and diabetes incidence.
 It noted that a high proportion of CLI patients present with coexisting cardiovascular and renal disorders, underscoring the need for comprehensive management strategies.
 The article critically reviewed landmark investigations on conservative therapies, aiming to improve pain control, wound healing, and limb salvage.

 What This Means for Canadian Patients

-Canadian patients with critical limb ischemia may benefit from a comprehensive approach to non-invasive treatments, focusing on pain management, wound care, and limb preservation.
+Canadian patients with critical limb ischaemia may benefit from a comprehensive approach to non-invasive treatments, focusing on pain management, wound care, and limb preservation.
 Given the high prevalence of coexisting conditions like cardiovascular and renal disorders, integrated care is crucial for improving their quality of life and reducing overall cardiovascular risk.

 Canadian Relevance